pjnokes/docker-lambda/README.md

 *ENSURE YOU REMOVE THIS BEFORE DEPLOYING FOR SECURITY BEST PRACTICES*

 ### Selenium
 [Adapt this project](https://github.com/umihico/docker-selenium-lambda) if you are wanting to use Selenium in your docker file.
+I've provided one that works.

-### Adding Credential or Other Files to Your Project
+### Adding Credentials or Other Files to Your Project
 If you have additional files that need to be included with your project such as a credential .cfg file or an image, **the file needs to be copied in the Dockerfile otherwise it won't be visible to the program**

 Add into the Dockerfile: